 Church on the Hill

-The highest point, 429 meter high, of School Hill in Sighisoara is crowned with the so-called Church on the Hill, dedicated to Saint Nicholas, and without any doubt one of the most iconic landmarks of Sighisoara.
-One can reach the church by climbing the 176 steps of the coveed staircase (the Pupils’ Stairs), or by following the road that comes up past the school, or deviating from the road half-way up and coming through the Lutheran cemetery another unique site for tourists.
+The so-called Church on the Hill in Sighisoara crowns the highest point, 429 meter high, of School Hill.
+It is dedicated to Saint Nicholas, and without any doubt one of the most iconic landmarks of Sighisoara.
+One can reach the church by climbing the 176 steps of the covered staircase (the Pupils’ Stairs), or by following the road that comes up past the school, or deviating from the road half-way up and coming through the Lutheran cemetery another unique site for tourists.

 History of the cathedral